AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/edit-projects.md

 ## Edit a project

-Editing a project allows you to modify information and settings for the project, as well as tasks and issues on the project.
+By editing a project you can modify information and settings for the project, as well as tasks and issues on the project.

 Some settings mentioned in this article might be modified from their default status by their state in the template from which the project was created.
 For information about editing templates, see [Edit project templates](../../../manage-work/projects/create-and-manage-templates/edit-templates.md).